 The dress code does catch guests out.
-We have seem some very embarrassed faces on Black Tie nights when some passengers realise people do make the effort.
-We have seen many buy black suit and ties in the shop to comply, and some sitting, determined that they will ensure it does not apply to them until the officers on dress police duty suggest the guest might feel more comfortable somewhere else.
+We have seen some very embarrassed faces on Black Tie nights when some passengers realise people do make the effort.
+That is not to say all do, they do not.
+Many prefer to stay relaxed and eat at the buffet.
+But, we have seen many buy a black suit and ties in the shop to comply, and some sitting determined that it does not apply to them until the officers on dress-police-duty suggest the guest might feel more comfortable somewhere else.
+Why might that happen to someone who was expecting to stay casual?
+Scenario – you meet a couple around the pool or on the beach, get on great, they suggest eating or drinking together.
+Or, one of the couple decides they would like to use the whole of the ship and dress to impress.
+The grand ship can have that effect on anyone.

 Dress code was simplified back in 2016.
-Casual evening wear used to required a jacket or blazer, but that has gone.
+Casual evening wear used to require a jacket or blazer, but even that has gone.
 It is like a casual night at a golf club, a collared shirt and no denim jeans.
-We have seen smart tailored denim allowed on smart casual nights, but let us suggest it is rare.
+We have seen smartly tailored denim allowed on smart casual nights, but let us suggest it is rare.
 Cruises are where people enjoy dressing up.
 The ships have areas where you can enjoy the evening without dressing, these are normally the buffet and the pubs.
+The ships are different – Azura and Ventura are the same ships, but Azura is the least dressy in the fleet, the Ventura is far more dressy (our opinion as regulars on both) The Arcadia is very dressy.

 DRESS CODE – Who doesn’t have one?
 Who does?
 Why, how and should I?